-U.S. Embassy Amman has advised its employees to avoid driving at night outside the Amman metropolitan area due to road conditions, poorly lighted rural roads, and erratic behavior by other drivers.
+U.S. Embassy Amman has advised its employees to avoid driving at night outside the Amman metropolitan area due to road conditions, poorly lighted rural roads, livestock crossings, and erratic behavior by other drivers.

 It is typical for drivers in Jordan not to signal for turns or lane changes.
-Drivers tend to be aggressive, and cars operate very closely together on highways.
-Jordanian roads are particularly treacherous during the rainy season, which runs from December to March.
+Drivers tend to be aggressive and inattentive to surroundings, and cars operate very closely together on highways.
+Jordanian roads are particularly treacherous during the rainy season, which runs from October to March.
 Heavy snowfall can occur in winter months (December to February), making many roads – even major highways – impassable for several days.
 Driving in Amman also is hazardous in the summer months of June to September when Jordan experiences an influx of visitors from other countries in the region.
 Highway traffic is heavy around the Muslim holidays when many Jordanian expatriates return to Jordan for family visits.

-The Desert Highway outside Aqaba, as well as the Dead Sea Highway from Amman, both popular tourist routes, are dangerous because they are narrow, winding, steep, and crowded with trucks.
+The Desert Highway outside Aqaba, the Dead Sea Highway from Amman, and the King’s Highway between Petra and Madaba, all popular tourist routes, are dangerous because they are narrow, winding, steep, and crowded with trucks.
 Try to avoid using these roads at night.
 When driving in both urban and rural areas, motorists should beware of unmarked speed bumps and livestock, including camels, sheep, and goats.
 Collisions with livestock are common.

-As a result of these factors, traffic accidents are frequent and continue to be the largest cause of injury and death in Jordan.
+As a result of these factors, traffic accidents are frequent and continue to be the largest cause of unnatural death in Jordan.

 Police may pull over speeding drivers, as well as those believed to be driving under the influence of drugs or alcohol.

-Taxis: Jordan has abundant taxi services.
+Public Transportation: Jordan has abundant taxi and ride-share services.
 Please see the Crime section for more information on sexual harassment and assault involving taxi drivers, as well as safety tips when using public or private transportation.
 Visitors should make arrangements for taxis via their hotel and request that drivers not pick up additional passengers en route to their destinations.
-Although not yet fully and clearly regulated and legalized, on-call taxi services such as Uber and Careem operate in Jordan.
-Mass transportation options such as buses are not recommended.
+On-call taxi services, such as Uber and Careem, also operate in Jordan.
+Licensed on-call taxi drivers will have government-issued license sticker on the upper corner of the vehicle windshield on the passenger seat side.
+Some on-call taxi drivers operate without a license and are subject to possible traffic violations.
+Mass transportation options, are not recommended and U.S. personnel at Embassy Amman are not authorized to use public buses due to security and safety concerns.
 Jordanian security authorities often establish checkpoints, especially on roads leading to popular tourist destinations, where drivers are expected to stop and present their identity documents.
 All drivers should stop when directed to do so and comply with the instructions provided to them by the authorities.

-MARITIME TRAVEL: Mariners planning travel to Jordan should also check for U.S. maritime advisories and alerts within the MARAD website.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website.
-Select “broadcast warnings” from within the NGA site.
+Maritime Travel: Mariners planning travel to Jordan should also check for U.S. maritime advisories and alerts.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.